Students Need Libraries in HISD

 • Effective Librarians read widely to know trends in education and information technology, setting them up to be strong resources for administrative goals and professional development.

-HISD is not yet making full use of these unsung heroes.
+HISD is not making adequate use of these unsung heroes, especially noting how many schools have no library or library staff at all.
 When schools staff a library with a teacher who has no library training, the students are missing strong book selection skills built on a breadth of training n choosing resources in all subject areas.
 When a paraprofessional has the job, the school truly has installed a babysitter with perhaps some clerical skills; no teaching or collection development will happen.
 To understand the range of skills Effective School Librarians offer, look at A GUIDELINE TO STAFFING CHOICES IN SCHOOL LIBRARIES.

 Picture